ericaltendorf/gwt/README.md

 (this is very new untested code -- please report bugs)

-An opinionated tool for rapidly working in git worktrees.  `gwt` makes it fast and easy to:
+An opinionated tool for rapidly working in git worktrees. `gwt` works like `git switch` but automatically manages worktrees.
+It makes it fast and easy to:

 - See all existing branch+worktrees in the current repo

   `gwt` or `gwt list` or `gwt ls`

-- Change directory to a branch+worktree [in the current repo]
+- Switch to a branch+worktree [in the current repo]

   `gwt switch branch-name` or `gwt s branch-name`

+  This command:
+  - Switches to existing worktree if it exists
+  - Creates worktree for existing local branch
+  - Auto-tracks remote branches (with --guess, enabled by default)
+  - Shows helpful error if branch doesn't exist

-  (supports tab completion of existing branch+worktrees)
+  (supports tab completion of ALL branches: worktrees, local, and remote)

 - Create a new branch+worktree [in the current repo]

-  `gwt --new branch-name`
+  `gwt switch -c branch-name` or `gwt s -c branch-name`

+  Additional options:
+  - `-C` or `--force-create`: Create branch, resetting if it exists
+  - `--no-guess`: Disable remote branch auto-detection

 - Remove a worktree and optionally its branch